-In regard to a servo motor, the technical term stands for the mechanical work produced by its shaft spinning, typically measured in Newton-meters (Nm).
-However, mind that the parameter is always about rotation, and you will not find it in the specifications of linear models.
-Instead, their ability to move objects is defined by force.
+With regard to a servo motor, the technical term defines the mechanical work produced by its shaft spinning, typically measured in Newton-meters (Nm).
+In the specifications of linear models, the ability to move objects is defined by force.

 Servo motors: what high torque means

-For a servo motor, high torque means the mechanism is able to handle heavier loads.
-How much turning force a servomechanism can actually output depends on design factors, such as supply voltage, shaft speed, etc.
+For a servo motor, high torque means a mechanism is able to handle heavier loads.
+How much turning force a servomechanism can output depends on design factors—supply voltage, shaft speed, etc.

-There are several ways to measure the turning force:
+There are several ways to measure how high torque is:

-One option is to fix a gauge onto the shaft and read it while running the servo.
-In this case, measurement accuracy depends on that of the instrument.
-Additionally, you have to count in errors due to inaccurate coupling alignment.
+One option is to fix a gauge onto an engine shaft and read measurements while running the engine.
+In the case, measurement accuracy depends on correct instrument settings.
+Don't forget to count in errors due to inaccurate coupling alignment.

 It is also possible to derive the rating from the position or velocity sensor readouts.
-For the purpose, couple a large load with known inertia moment to the motor.
-Relying on the measurement results, calculate velocity and acceleration and then use the inertia moment to find out the moment of force.
-The advantage of the method is that it enables quantifying torque against speed.
+To apply the method, couple a large load with known inertia moment to the actuator.
+Relying on the measurement results, calculate velocity and acceleration and use the inertia moment to find out the required value.
+Quantifying torque against speed is the major advantage of the methodology.

-A third technique is to determine it based on the force sensor measurements taken at an established distance.
-Known distance times force minus any inaccuracies gives you the needed rating.
+A third technique is to make calculations based on the force sensor measurements taken at an established distance.
+The needed rating is the distance times force minus inaccuracies.

-A possible remedy to get a servo motor with high torque is to add a gearhead—an arrangement of gears that provide proportional speed-to-torque conversion.
+A possible remedy to get a servo motor with high torque is to add a gearhead—an arrangement of gears ensuring proportional speed-to-torque conversion.
 The gear ratio is the measure to which the device amplifies rotational force, while decreasing revolution rates.

-In the manufacturer specifications for a servo motor, torque ratings, whether high or low, are numerous.
-Let us see what each of them means:
+In the manufacturer specifications describing a servo motor, torque ratings, whether high or low, are numerous.
+Let us see what each value implies:

-Rated—how much a servo can produce at given operating conditions, such as rated speed and ambient temperature.
+Rated—how much a servo can produce at given operating conditions—rated speed and ambient temperature).
 When the temperature at the customer premises is beyond the recommended maximum, torque tends to derate faster in proportion to RPM.
-If the situation is reverse, derating slows down.
+If the situation is reverse, derating slows.

-Peak—the highest level at which a motor can function stably.
-The value is usually calculated as a sum of three rotational forces—due to acceleration, due to friction, and due to load.
+Peak—the highest level at which a motor functions stably.
+The value is calculated as a sum of three rotational forces—due to acceleration, due to friction, and due to load.
 It should be brief in duration (e.g., as long as needed to overcome mechanical friction as the servomechanism ramps up) and within the intermittent segment.

-RMS—takes into account various magnitudes of the parameter that can occur throughout a duty cycle of a servo motor, as well as their required duration.
-It reflects how variations of the turning force can affect motor performance during acceleration, deceleration, and at constant velocity.
+RMS—takes into account various magnitudes of the parameter that occur throughout a duty cycle of a servo motor, as well as their expected duration.
+It reflects how variations of the turning force affect motor performance during acceleration, deceleration, and at constant velocity.
 The RMS values should lie within the continuous section of the curve.

-Additionally, if an application works with static loads that are more significant than dynamic ones, you may need to know the stall rating—how high is the rotational force produced at zero velocity.
-Though engine is not moving in this state, current continues to flow, which may lead to extra high temperatures.
-So, the value is the limit, keeping to which a stalled motor can operate safely.
+If an application works with static duty exceeding dynamic loads, consider the stall rating—how high is the rotational force produced at zero velocity.
+Though an engine is not moving in the state, current continues to flow, causing temperature to rise.
+So, the value is the ultimate threshold.
+Observing the limitation, a stalled motor operates safely.

 Other critical metrics

-When you are looking for a servo motor, high torque is a sizing criterion of first priority.
-However, it is also essential to account for how the rating changes depending on velocity variations and the inertia ratio.
+When you are going after a servo motor, high torque is a sizing criterion of first priority.
+However, it is also essential to take into consideration how the rating changes depending on velocity variations and the inertia ratio.

 Inertia ratio is the relation of the motor inertia to that of its driven load.
 The parameter affects the mechanical component in the overall efficiency formula.
-When matched incorrectly to your system, it can degrade positioning precision by impairing operation of control loop elements.
+When matched incorrectly to system requirements, the ratio can degrade positioning precision by impairing operation of control loop elements.

 For the motor inertia, refer to manufacturer specifications.
-To know the other value reflecting resistance of the attached load to changes of its position, certain calculations are required.
-These should account for all application components involved in motion (e.g., couplings, driving elements).
+To derive the other value, reflecting resistance of the attached load to changes of its position, certain calculations are required.
+The calculations should take into consideration the application components involved in motion (e.g., couplings, driving elements).

 Ideally, both estimates should be identical, which is infeasible, though, and even inappropriate under certain conditions.
-It is hard to determine conclusively what is the perfect inertia ratio, but one thing is for sure—it should neither be super high or unreasonably low.
+It is hard to determine the perfect ratio conclusively, but one thing is undoubtful—it should neither be super high or unreasonably low.

 At excessive values, current consumption increases and so do operating costs.
-There can also occur resonance or vibration issues.
-At the same time, a minimum mismatch (close to 1:1) is often an indication that a drive is oversized for your application, which leads to extra high expenses.
+There may also occur resonance or vibration issues.
+At the same time, a minimum mismatch (close to 1:1) is often an indication that a drive is oversized for the intended application, which leads to extra high expenses.

-Servo speed is critical for sizing calculations in how it relates to torque variations over time.
+Servo speed is critical in sizing computations in how it relates to torque variations over time.
 The general correlation: when the motor RPM is high, the other rating is low and vice versa.
 The dependence is evident from a torque-speed curve, which is unique for each engine model and has two regions—continuous and intermittent duty.

-If your target velocity and torque pair falls within the continuous duty region, this means a drive can produce this output for unlimited time span without thermal or any other damage.
+A target velocity and torque pair falling within the continuous duty region means a drive is capable of producing the output over unlimited time span without thermal or other damage.
 Value combinations in the intermittent region are permissible only for a short period, such as during acceleration or deceleration.
-After the interval expires, the servomechanism starts to overheat.
+After the interval expires, the servomechanism produces excessive heat.

-The RDrive series servo motors, high torque by design, can provide you with the right solution to achieve your targets.
+The RDrive series servo motors, high torque by design, provide you with the right solution to achieve whatever targets you set.
 Gearing eliminates the inertia matching issue, while allowing to obtain high torque output—up to 216 Nm in the continuous duty region and 333 Nm in the intermittent one.

 The line-up includes an array of models in five sizes, available in both geared and gearless versions.
 Without a gearbox, you get increased RPM and reduced housing length.
-For more information about their torque and other ratings, look through the specifications.
+Geared modifications boast high torque, but have a larger footprint.
+For additional information about torque and other ratings, look through the detailed RDrive characteristics.

 Want to add up torque to your application?